4k-developer/4K-DoSer/README.md

 ## What do I need to install?
 + cURL
 + Good internet connection
-+ Linux or Android (Must have a shell)
++ Linux Environment or Android (Must have a shell)
-+ A brain and a beating heart

 ## Android Version?
 + Yes